-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for identifying related questions for a search query are described.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, are described for identifying related questions for a search query.
 One of the methods includes receiving a search query from a user device; obtaining a plurality of search results for the search query provided by a search engine, wherein each of the search results identifies a respective search result resource; determining one or more respective topic sets for each search result resource, wherein the topic sets for the search result resource are selected from previously submitted search queries that have resulted in users selecting search results identifying the search result resource; selecting related questions from a question database using the topic sets, and transmitting data identifying the related questions to the user device as part of a response to the search query.

 The Related Questions Database

-The question database may be selected from queries that are in question form, and a query may be determined to have been in question form based upon many features that may be associated with it.
+The question database selected from queries in question form, and a query can get determined to have been in question form based upon many features that may have gotten associated with it.
 It might have:

-The predetermined set of question terms can include one or more of interrogative words, e.g., interrogative determiners, interrogative pronouns, and interrogative pro-adverbs, other function words that are frequently used to ask a question,
+The predetermined set of question terms can include one or more interrogative words.
+These may be interrogative determiners, interrogative pronouns, and interrogative pro-adverbs, other function words that are frequently used to ask a question,

 It may also have punctuation marks, such as question marks.

-The search queries that are selected may have to meet a threshold of having been asked a certain number of times before it is selected as a potentially related question.
+The selected search queries may have to meet a threshold of being asked a certain number of times before it is selected as a potentially related question.

-A quality score for answers to people also ask questions may be based upon such things as:
+A quality score for answers to people also ask questions may get based upon such things as:

-(1) A quality score generated by the search engine for the resource from which the answer is derived (the page that is the source of the answer).
+(1) A quality score generated by the search engine for the resource from which the answer is derived.
+That is the page that is the answer source.

-(2) The quality of the answer may be based in part on a ranking of a search result identifying the resource from which the answer is derived in a ranking of search results generated by the search engine in response to the question being submitted as a search query.
+(2) The quality of the answer may get based in part on a ranking of a search result identifying the resource from which the answer is derived in a ranking of search results generated by the search engine in response to the question being submitted as a search query.